 Generally, the mandatory minimum sentence for a felon convicted with a gun possession charge is five years in prison.
 However, the circumstances of your situation will impact potential penalties.
 For example, repeat offenses can cost you more severe consequences.

-Our Baltimore weapon offense attorney can help you understand the charges against you and craft an effective defense on your behalf.
+Our Maryland weapon offense attorney can help you understand the charges against you and craft an effective defense on your behalf.
 We will make sure you are aware of your legal rights and options as we guide you through the criminal justice process.